 That Conveyancing Kit became a phenomenon of the Victorian legal world, by creating an effective alternative to solicitors for real estate conveyancing - at only about 5% of the prevailing cost.
 This DIY alternative led to the establishment of several conveyancing alternatives that worked in conjunction with solicitors in order to avoid breaching the monopolistic provisions in the "Legal Profession Practice Act".
 The nature of the legal profession's attacks on solicitors providing services to the conveyancing companies eventually led the Labor government of the day to make it clear to the solicitors that harassment of competitive conveyancing alternatives by the solicitors' trade association (the "Law Institute") had to stop.
 Fom 1983 onward conveyancing companies proliferated, and the rest is history - lawyers lost a large part of their conveyancing monopoly (following which some of them set up conveyancing companies themselves).

 Most homebuyers and sellers are not aware of how much they owe to our conveyancing kit.
 Conveyancing fees in 1976 were around $700 on a median house price of around $40,000.
 If conveyancing fees had continued to rise with inflation then conveyancing would be costing about $4000 today.
-It does not!
+It does not ( - although the ongoing changes to land transfer processes have led to a huge increase in conveyancing prices).

 At the time of writing, the Conveyancing Kit is under review and not available.